code-charity/Patterns/README.md

 The* ['awesome List'](https://github.com/sindresorhus/awesome#contents) of Patterns
 \*_(there seems to be no other repo yet!
 So Please edit this draft  widly 🎉 (Spreadsheet & Readme))_

+Expressions make bite-sized tools & co-work 🍿🤏😎 Searching this list you pre-define the scope of your goal, and thus you will more be more efficient than searching for NPMs (Node.js packages) or Stack Overflow Answers. (once this list is filled well)

 ## 1. **Reg**ular **Ex**pressions(=Search Patterns=Data format definitions.)
 Regex are most common & most efficient to type.
 (Despite they are one of the oldest dicsiplines in programming to make sense of data, convert it, clean it or spell-check it. https://en.wikipedia.org/wiki/Regular_expression)